radiantlogic-v8/documentation-new/documentation/release-notes/iddm-8-0-3.md

 ## Improvements

-- [INTERNAL]: Update migrations to support upgrading from v7.4 to v8.0.3.
+- [INTERNAL]: Update migrations to support upgrading from v7.4 to v8.0.3 as an interim path to upgrade to v8.1.0.

 ## Security Vulnerability Fixes